nickbryan/httputil/README.md

 ```

 ## TODO
+* [ ] Add a MustString or something similar to problem details to make them easier to test in responses.
 * [ ] Look at the parameter decoding code and finish it up properly.
 * [ ] Update handler code to return the correct problems.
 * [ ] Finish testing the existing code to achieve sensible coverage.